fredboys/Escape-room/README.md

 # Security Features

+* Users cannot deduce the delete url and delete others bookings, they get a custom 500 error page if they do this when not logged in and a warning message if they are authenticated

+* Users cannot deduce the update ulr and update others’ bookings, they get a custom 500 error page if they attempt to do this.

 ## User authentication
 * Django's all auth was used for login and sign up functionality.
 * Django's superuser is used to limit access to admin panel.